RakhithJK/dbeaver-dbeaver-wiki/SQL-Execution.md

   ![](images/ug/Execute-main-menu.png)

-To execute a query under the cursor or selected text, press <kbd>Ctrl+Enter</kbd> or right-click the query and click **Execute -> Execute SQL Statement** on the context menu.
-You can do the same using the main toolbar or main menu: **SQL Editor -> Execute SQL Statement**.
+To execute a query under the cursor or selected text, press <kbd>Ctrl+Enter</kbd> or right-click the query and click **Execute** -> **Execute SQL Statement** on the context menu.
+You can do the same using the main toolbar or main menu: **SQL Editor** -> **Execute SQL Statement**.
 This executes the SQL query under the cursor or selected text and fills the results pane with the query results.

-To execute a query under the cursor in a separate tab, press <kbd>CTRL+\ </kbd> or right-click the query and click **Execute -> Execute SQL in new tab** on the context menu.
-The same can be done using the main toolbar or the main menu: **SQL Editor -> Execute SQL in new tab**.
+To execute a query under the cursor in a separate tab, press <kbd>CTRL+\ </kbd> or right-click the query and click **Execute** -> **Execute SQL in new tab** on the context menu.
+The same can be done using the main toolbar or the main menu:
+**SQL Editor** -> **Execute SQL in new tab**.
 This executes the SQL query under the cursor or selected text and creates a new results tab.

-To execute the whole script, press <kbd>Alt+X</kbd> or click **Execute -> Execute SQL Script** on the context menu or **SQL Editor -> Execute SQL Script** on the main menu or in the main toolbar.
+To execute the whole script, press <kbd>Alt+X</kbd> or click **Execute** -> **Execute SQL Script** on the context menu or **SQL Editor** -> **Execute SQL Script** on the main menu or in the main toolbar.
 This executes all queries in the current editor (or selected queries) as a script.
 DBeaver parses queries one by one using a statement delimiter (“;” by default) and executes them consecutively.
-You can configure the script execution behavior in the SQL editor preferences (Right-click the script and click **Preferences** on the context menu).
+You can configure the script execution behavior in the SQL editor preferences ( Right-click the script and click **Preferences** on the context menu).

+To execute the script natively, press <kbd>Alt+N</kbd> or click **Execute** -> **Execute SQL Script natively** on the context menu or **SQL Editor** -> **Execute SQL Script natively** on the main menu or in the main toolbar.
+Upon activation, a PLSQL, MySQL, or SQLPlus client is launched to execute the current script.
+It is particularly useful when there are functions that are not supported by DBeaver drivers and require more specialized clients, or when the function is very heavy and a faster client is needed.
+The results are displayed in a text field in the format of console output.
+<br>**Note**: This function is available for MySQL/Maria, Oracle, and PostgreSQL and may require additional software
+installation for each database.

-To execute a script opening each query results in a separate tab, press <kbd>Ctrl+Alt+Shift+X</kbd> or click **Execute -> Execute Statements In Separate Tabs** on the context menu or **SQL Editor -> Execute Statements In Separate Tabs** on the main menu or in the main toolbar.
+To execute a script opening each query results in a separate tab, press <kbd>Ctrl+Alt+Shift+X</kbd> or click **Execute** -> **Execute Statements In Separate Tabs** on the context menu or **SQL Editor** -> **Execute Statements In Separate
+Tabs** on the main menu or in the main toolbar.
 The executes all queries in the script, but opens multiple result tabs.
 Each script query is executed in a separate thread (that is, all queries are executed simultaneously).
-NOTE: Be careful with this feature.
-If you execute a huge script with a large number of queries, it might cause unexpected problems.
+<br>**Important**: Executing a massive script with numerous queries can result in unforeseen problems.

 ## Result tabs